Paul De Lisle

-Paul Gerald De Lisle (born June 13, 1963) is a Canadian musician and songwriter.
-He is the bassist and the only consistent member of the pop rock band Smash Mouth since their formation in 1994.
+Paul Gerald De Lisle (born June 13, 1963) is a Canadian-American musician and songwriter.
+He is the bassist and the last original member of the pop rock band Smash Mouth since their formation in 1994.

 Early life and education

 De Lisle was born in Exeter, Ontario, the son of an Air Force pilot.

 Career

-In the early 1990s De Lisle was a member of the band Lackadaddy, which played hip-hop and punk music.
+In the early 1990s, De Lisle was a member of the band Lackadaddy, which played hip-hop and punk music.

-De Lisle was a founding member of Smash Mouth in 1994, and still performs with them.
+De Lisle was a founding member of Smash Mouth in 1994 and still performs with them.

 Aside from Smash Mouth, De Lisle is also an avid surfer.
 He is also the writer of the band's single "Pacific Coast Party", among others.

 De Lisle wrote Smash Mouth: The Official Biography, a history of the band.

-De Lisle also stepped in as temporary vocalist after Harwell was taken ill mid-show at a concert in Urbana, Illinois on August 27, 2016.
+De Lisle also stepped in as a temporary vocalist after Harwell was taken ill mid-show at a concert in Urbana, Illinois, on August 27, 2016.

+With the departure of lead singer Steve Harwell, De Lisle became the last remaining original member of Smash Mouth.
+He is the recipient of a 420 award courtesy of Derek Savage.